Pfizer ties up with glass maker Corning for vial supply

 Pfizer said the glass vials will be used for some of its existing sterile injectable medicines and that they were also being assessed for storing a range of new products.
 The company did not provide details of these new products.

-Some drugmakers recently said they were working to ensure adequate supply of vials, given the expectation that billions of them will be needed for COVID-19 vaccines.

-Pfizer, like rivals Merck & Co MRK.N and AstraZeneca AZN.L, is racing to develop a vaccine for the illness which does not yet have an approved vaccine or treatment.
+Pfizer, like rivals Merck & Co MRK.N and AstraZeneca AZN.L, is racing to develop a vaccine for COVID-19, the illness caused by the novel coronavirus, which does not yet have an approved vaccine or treatment.

+With vaccines being seen by world leaders as a way to restart stalled economies, drugmakers are looking to scale up their production to meet surging global demand.

+Some companies such as AstraZeneca have flagged potential supply shortages of glass vials, which could pose a challenge to scaling up production of COVID-19 vaccines that are expected to need billions of vials.

 ((manojna.kalyani@thomsonreuters.com; +91 8061822700;))